DevonKS/search-by-meta-tags/README.txt

 there are two ways to install searchbymetatags

 1. Download just the searchbymetatags.zip and unzip it in the directory <moodle>/local.
 2. Clone the entire repository into the directory <moodle>/local and then run shifter to build the javascript.
-The commands to achieve this on a linux machine are (provided you have shifter installed)
+The commands to achieve this on a linux machine are (provided you have shifter installed):

    cd <moodlehome>/moodle
    git clone https://github.com/DevonKS/searchbymetatags.git